J-DubApps/Blog/content/posts/2024/Thoughts-on-AI-Dec.md

 +++
 date = '2024-12-13T23:13:26-06:00'
 draft = false
-title = 'Thoughts On AI in DevOps / Enterprise IT.' type = 'post' tags = ["tech, "code", "AI", "devops", "opinion", "thought"]
+title = 'Thoughts On AI in DevOps & Enterprise IT.' type = 'post' tags = ["tech, "code", "AI", "devops", "opinion", "thought"]
 +++

 People who code and automate things (whether it's in the Valley, or for line-of-business) like to think we're *all that*.
-We're really not.
+We're really not. <br />

 We’re digital carpenters who are paid so well only because demand greatly outstrips supply...and people think what we do is super-complicated wizardry.
 It’s not - it’s advanced sudoku at best.  <br />